-Prague, Czech Republic – The head of the Czech counter-intelligence agency (BIS) Michal Koudelka didn’t mince his words when he warned, earlier this week, against the threat posed by China’s espionage activities in the country, the Czech News Agency reported.
+Prague, Czech Republic – The head of the counter-intelligence agency of the Czech Republic (BIS) Michal Koudelka didn’t mince his words when he warned, earlier this week, against the threat posed by Chinese espionage activities, the Czech News Agency reported.

-During a public hearing in the Senate on Wednesday, Koudelka warned lawmakers of the massive means employed by China’s state and intelligence apparatus to deploy and expand espionage activities in countries it considers worthy of interest, including the Czech Republic.
+During a public hearing in the Senate on Wednesday, Koudelka warned lawmakers of the massive means employed by the Chinese state and intelligence apparatus to deploy and expand espionage activities in countries it considers worthy of interest, including the Czech Republic.

 “At present, one can see intelligence activities in all spheres and on all levels, from the amateur up to highly sophisticated ones”, Koudelka stressed, adding: “They operate not only from the place where one can expect this, but also from the positions in various companies, institutions, town halls of big towns, where one can encounter intelligence officers too”.

-The Czech counter-intelligence agency had already warned, in its annual report published last December, that Chinese spies, along with the Russian ones, were the most active in the country, drawing the ire of President Milos Zeman, known for his pro-Russian and pro-Chinese views.
+The counter-intelligence agency had already warned, in its annual report published last December, that Chinese espionage activities, along with the Russian ones, were the most active in the Czech Republic, drawing the ire of President Milos Zeman, known for his pro-Russian and pro-Chinese views.